AABearBots/First-Closed-Doors-Competition/README.md

 Ok, enough talking.
 Let's get you started.

 The very first step is [setting up a GitHub organization](https://github.com/account/organizations/new) named after your own Algobot Team.
-Make sure the name of the organization starts with “AA”, just like in the above example _AAMasters_.
-Also make sure that the word “_algobots_” is part of the organization's description.
+Make sure the name of the organization starts with "AA", just like in the above example _AAMasters_.
+Also make sure that the word "_algobots_" is part of the organization's description.

 <hr>